Go From Something Like This

 Of course you want a screen that is as durable as possible.
 You are going to be launching golf balls into it upwards of 150 MPH (or more).
 Carls premium is designed to take up to 250MPH ball speeds so it should handle all you got, hoss.

 Your build will likely use an enclosure as you have to have something to connect your screen to on all sides.
-However, the screen we hung here at OTG did not.
-It connected directly to the wall via eyelets and bungie cords and it hung from a pipe across the top that also connected directly to the wall.
+These are costly, but a necessity in many setups.
+My setup here at OTG did not require that investment.
+We hung our screen and connected directly to the wall via eyelets and bungie cords and it hung from a pipe across the top that also connected directly to the wall.
 Instead of an enclosure we hung this safety netting across the ceiling and above the screen.

 Most people build enclosures out of EMT (electrical metallic tube) conduit that you can buy from Home Depot or Lowes.
 The guy over at GunghoGolf has a good guide on building a DIY enclosure that will fit a 16′ by 9′ screen.
 Check it out here.
 You can see an enclosure price calculator if you want to have a Carls place build it for you and send it to you for assembly.